-The laboratory does not evaluate the payment security devices against the Device Management Requirements as specified in the PCI PTS POI Modular Security Requirements or PCI HSM Security Requirements; nevertheless these are requirements, and the information is required as part of the approval process.
-Such conformance may be separately evaluated by PCI SSC at their discretion.
+The laboratory will validate payment security devices against the Device Management Requirements as specified in the PCI PTS POI Modular Security Requirements or PCI HSM Security Requirements.
+This is done via documentation reviews and by means of evidence that procedures are properly implemented and used.
+Any variances to these requirements will be reported to PCI for review.
+This information is required as part of the approval process.